BorgwardtLab/graph-kernels/README.md

 * `K`: the full kernel matrix will be returned here

 ### In terminal
-To try the code, we also provide a graph benchmark dataset "mutag" and the test code "graphKernels_test.cc", which includes input and output interface for graph files.
+To try the code, we also provide a graph benchmark dataset "mutag" and a test code "graphKernels_test.cc", which includes input and output interface for graph files.

 For example:
 ```
 $ make
-$ ./gkernel -i graphs/mutag.list -g graphs/mutag/ -k kR -p 1,2,1 -o mutag.kernel
+$ ./gkernel -k kR -p 1,2,1 -i graphs/mutag.list -g graphs/mutag/ -o mutag_kR.kernel
 > Reading files ... end
 > Information:
   Kernel:    k-step random walk kernel